Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Dense breast tissue categorized by a screening mammogram does NOT correlate with breast firmness as determined by physical exam.

 I read my mammogram report, and I have dense breast tissue.
-Why did I not receive a dense breast tissue notification letter?
+Why did I receive a dense breast tissue notification letter?

-As of March 2016, legislation has been passed in 24 states requiring that women be informed of their dense breast tissue status as determined by the radiologist from a screening mammogram.
-Currently, laws vary from state to state concerning how the patient is notified, and what is included in the notification letter.
-Given this variability, federal legislation is currently being considered to standardize the notification law across the states.
+As of September 2024, federal legislation has been passed requiring that all women be informed of their dense breast tissue status as determined by the radiologist from a screening mammogram.
+Prior to September 2024, dense breast tissue notification laws were instituted at the state level, and reporting requirements varied from state to state.
 Nancy M. Cappello, Ph.D. began the grassroots effort to inform and educate women regarding their breast density status after being diagnosed with breast cancer which was not visible on her screening mammogram due to her dense breast tissue.
 A few of the goals Dr. Cappello has established with areyoudense.org are to educate the public about dense breast tissue and advocate for change in public policy.

 Why did I receive a dense breast tissue notification letter last year, but not this year?

 Given the subjective nature of breast density determination, it is not surprising if a woman may receive a dense breast tissue notification letter one year, but not receive the letter the next year.
-Designation of breast density does vary between radiologists, and may even vary from year to year with the same radiologist.
+Designation of breast density does vary between radiologists and may even vary from year to year with the same radiologist.

 Why do I need to know my breast density status?